Youssef-Lehmam/OFPPT-langues/README.md

-Here's an updated guide with the installation commands organized by steps:

 "FOR EDUCATIONAL PURPOSES ONLY"

 This guide will help you set up and run the fancy script on your system.
 Please follow the steps below: